Alaska Cutthroat Trout

 Beaver Run Cutthroat Trout

 Beaver runs are small creek like travel routes for beaver.
-These runs are used by beavers to traverse their intricate beaver dam community.
+These runs are used by beavers to traverse their intricately built beaver dam community.
 Full disclosure: This is my definition.
 Many beaver dam communities never get to grow.
-They cause problems for people that live or work in the areas that are dammed.
+Beavers cause problems for people that live and work in areas that are dammed.
 Beaver runs are often demolished before they ever get started.
 These beaver runs are plentiful in remote or protected parts of Alaska.
 I was fortunate enough to work in the remote Alaskan bush where beavers abound.
 So do beaver run cutthroat trout.
 However, remote Alaska is not where I learned about fly fishing beaver runs for cutthroat trout.

 The way I learned about fly fishing cutthroat trout in beaver runs while fly fishing for Dolly Varden in Juneau Alaska.
 I spent a year or two searching for cutthroat trout with no luck.
 I asked locals and they gave me nothing telling me that I had to find my own cutthroat trout.
 The only thing I was assured of was that there were cutthroat trout in the area.
 And I wanted to catch them.
 Then one day I was fortunate enough to find a few cutthroat trout in some local lakes as well as a few remote lakes where I worked throughout Southeast Alaska.
 Finding beaver run cutthroat was a complete accident.
 Here is the story.